eth-sri/eth-sri.github.io/_blogposts/k2think.md

 For math, both SFT and RL datasets used by K2-Think include the DeepScaleR dataset, which in turn includes Omni-Math problems.
 As K2-Think uses Omni-Math for its evaluation, this suggests contamination.
 We confirm this using approximate string matching, finding that at least 87 of the 173 Omni-Math problems that K2-Think uses in evaluation were also included in its training data.
 Interestingly, there is a large overlap between the creators of the RL dataset, Guru, and the authors of K2-Think, who should have been fully aware of this.

 We find a similar issue in the LiveCodeBench evaluation.
 Around 22% of samples used in K2-Think’s evaluation appear in their SFT dataset.
 The original authors of the SFT dataset (AM-Team) include a decontamination step, removing problems from Oct 2024 onward.
 However, K2-Think’s LiveCodeBench evaluation uses all problems from July 2024 onwards, 22% of which were thus also previously seen in training.

-The net effect is that the evaluation results on mathematics and code are invalid.
+The net effect is that the evaluation results on mathematics and code are <strong>invalid</strong>.

 ### Unfair comparisons with best-of-n and external model use

 The paper’s main results table reports K2-Think’s best-of-3 performance, a well-known method to improve model performance.
 All other models are evaluated using best-of-1, posing them at a significant disadvantage.
 To make matters worse, the best-of-3 judgment is made by an unspecified “external model”.
 This same external model is also used to provide K2-Think with detailed problem-solving plans.
-The authors define the entire pipeline as “K2-Think,” with the model itself being only one component.
+The authors define this entire pipeline as “K2-Think,” with the model itself being only one component.

 Comparing this pipeline to other models without the pipeline, as done in the paper, is invalid.
 The pipeline itself could be easily applied to other models and would similarly increase their score.

-Without this advantage, K2-Think’s performance is comparable or worse than Nemotron 32B, a similarly-sized model trained with a similar methodology on Qwen2.5 32B and released in July.
+Without the external help, K2-Think’s performance is worse than Nemotron 32B, a similarly-sized model trained with a similar methodology on Qwen2.5 32B and released in July.

 ### Misrepresenting results of other models